AWegnerGitHub/awegnergithub.github.io-content/2020_04_26_assembling_garden.md

 don't always get along.
 In this case though, water went up and cycled through as expected.

 But, there was one aspect I didn't like about plant trays and the water.
-Each level has three large plant trays with four holes each to support twelve plans on the level.
+Each level has three large plant trays with four holes each to support twelve plants on the level.
 There is also a gap by the plumbing that has a small black covering too.
 That covering doesn't fit though.

 ![Gap between pipe and tray][gap]